Video-Captioning/Big-Picture/README.md

  |-----pull
 ```

-5. Train an SVM classifier on these examples
+4. Train an SVM classifier on one category of examples, and then find similar images in the whole set, for example, fans in stands.

 `$ python3 images_like_this.py path/to/images/ path/to/exemplars/ feature/file.csv --output collage.png`

 `$ python3 images_like_this.py ./data/2_images/ ./data/5_exemplars/ ./data/3_features/features_VGG16.csv --output collage.png`

-6. For a whole set of images, find those which are a given category, for example, fans in stands.

-7. Evaluate the accuracy of the classifier
+5. Evaluate the accuracy of the classifier

 ## Other
 [Classify Images](Classify-Images.md)